 The Lion at Thurne reopened on the 23rd of March 2018 after completing the second phase of the refurbishment program.
 Most of the 2nd phase was external ground work that included the moving of the large gas tank in the car park, reworking of the waste water system and completing the upstairs flat renovation.
-The unchanged bar still comprises of 6 hand pumps supplying local ales, 14 craft keg taps on the back wall hosting various craft lagers, craft ales, milds, stouts etc and next to those the stillage for the 6 real ciders.
+Rick Malt the owner of The Lion and also the White Horse in Neatishead, has unchanged the bar which still comprises of 6 hand pumps supplying local ales, 14 craft keg taps on the back wall hosting various craft lagers, craft ales, milds, stouts etc and next to those the stillage for the 6 real ciders.
 They are still serving food in the two large restaurant areas and in beer garden areas from 12.00-14.30 & 18.00-21.00

 The King William, Gorleston